 # Dashboards

-1. Set Custom Styles for the **Dashboard**.
+1. Set a Custom Style for the **Dashboard**.

-2. Set Custom Styles for the **ContextBar**.
+2. Set a Custom Style for the **ContextBar**.

 ### 1. Dashboard customization

-Set the `dashboard` properties inside the `dashboard` key
+Set the `dashboard` properties inside the `dashboard` key.

 ### Available properties: